Straight from the Graveyard - Part 2

-There had been no further distress calls on his ring, but the events of the past hour had certainly been a wake-up call.
+There had been no further distress signals on his ring, but the events of the past hour had certainly been a wake-up call.
 The moment he'd escaped The Burrow, he'd immediately gone to the available hiding spots of Voldemort's soul anchors to grab what he could.
 Now more than ever, he knew he couldn't afford to just sit around and allow history to repeat.
 And in his hands was the cold, hard proof.

 His left hand clutched the Gaunt ring, sans withering curse.
 It had been the work of a moment to bypass the security systems, and snatch the ancient heirloom.
 Voldemort's memories made sure of that.
 His other hand though… his other hand clutched the locket.
 And it was fake.
 His high-pitched female scream of frustration had startled even him, bouncing and echoing off the inferi-filled cave walls.
 He was going to have to find someway to track or find the missing Horcrux, but that wasn't happening for a while.

-Trunks lined the wall of his vault, one contained his Drug supplies, another contained a back-up stash of Galleons, another held a stash of muggle money, another, a supply of potions, and yet another, an assortment of clothes.
+Trunks lined the wall of his vault, one contained his drug supplies, another contained a back-up stash of galleons, another held a stash of muggle money, another, a supply of potions, and yet another, an assortment of clothes.
 A final trunk, in the corner, was empty and lined with lead and acromantula silk.

 Harry opened the final trunk's first compartment and dumped the oddly bland ring inside.
 By this time next year, he'd have a second soul anchor.
 He straightened and started to feel the sensation that told him the polyjuice was wearing off.

 He opened the clothes trunk and rummaged around for a suitable selection.
 His fingers closed over a long leather coat and he grinned, fingering the thestral hide duster he'd bought from the Mongolian craftsman some years before.
-He wouldn't be tall enough for that for at least five more years, and the coat seemed to suck at holding a re-sizing charm.
+He wouldn't be tall enough for that for at least two more years, and the coat seemed to suck at holding a re-sizing charm.
 But when he was tall enough… he smirked.